PlatformIO-AVR-libraries/AVR_SPI_with_interrupts/README.md

 Function that returns an uint8_t from master SPDR register.
 Write dummy data to SPDR register to generate SCK for transmission.
-This function is usefull when reading data from slave device as master.
+This function is useful when reading data from slave device as master.
-It uses default SS pins, see microcontroller datasheet.
+It uses default SS pins; see microcontroller datasheet.

 ```c
 uint8_t SPI_masterReadUint8_t();